The richest 1 percent dodge taxes on more than one-fifth of their income, study shows

 To catch tax cheats and measure evasion, the IRS randomly audits returns.
 But such reviews turn up very little evidence of evasion among the extremely wealthy, in part because the rich use sophisticated accounting techniques that are difficult to trace, like offshore tax shelters, pass-through businesses and complex conservation easements.

 The IRS attempts to correct for this through a number of statistical methods.
-But the new study finds that even the IRS’ standard corrections underestimate the true extent of tax evasion among the rich.
+But the new study finds that even the IRS’s standard corrections underestimate the true extent of tax evasion among the rich.

 The researchers were able to demonstrate this after the IRS and Justice Department initiated a crackdown on tax evasion in 2008.
 That effort led to the creation of the Offshore Voluntary Disclosure Program, which allowed taxpayers to disclose previously hidden offshore assets and pay a penalty in exchange for immunity from prosecution.
 According to the IRS, tens of thousands of taxpayers took advantage of the program before it shut down in 2018.